 Writing instruction at WHA begins with Language Arts in the Grammar School and continues through the School of Logic and School of Rhetoric years, culminating in Rhetoric 2: Senior Thesis.
 The primary goal of our writing process is to teach students how to write coherent, logical, and elegant essays.
 To accomplish this, students need a […]

-Formerly known as “Your State History” Fundamentals of Research & Presentation introduces students to logic level research and presentation skills as they learn about their own state history.
-Using the history of the student’s home state as the research content, students will learn vital research skills which will be needed across a multitude of disciplines […]
+Fundamentals of Research & Presentation introduces students to logic level research and presentation skills as they learn about their own state (or province or country) history.
+Using the history of the student’s home area as the research content, students will learn vital research skills which will be needed across a multitude of disciplines in their […]

 Logic 1 Are there “laws of thought” just as surely as there is a law of gravity?
 The answer is a resounding “yes!”
 In this course we will learn how to reason in an orderly and consistent fashion.
 Students will master the rules that govern the thinking process.
 There will be a particular emphasis on […]